-Vermont was the second state in the U.S. to mine asbestos.
-Despite its long history with the toxic mineral, it ranks 40th in the country for related deaths.
 In 1899, the New England Asbestos Mining and Milling Company began extracting asbestos from Mount Belvidere.
-By 1929, the mines in the area were supplying the entire U.S. nearly all of its asbestos needs.
-Even though the hazards were known, the mines continued operations into the 1990s.
+By 1929, the mines in the area were supplying the entire U.S. all its asbestos needs.
+Despite the hazards, the mines continued operations into the 1990s.

-Because of the latency period associated with the development of mesothelioma and related diseases, former employees of the companies that operated the mine may just now start to feel the effects of their exposure.
-Even today, there are still large quantities of asbestos around the mines and in an estimated 30 million tons of rock that has been processed to some degree.
+Former employees of the companies that operated the mine may just now start to feel the effects of their exposure.
+Large quantities of asbestos around the mines and in an estimated 30 million tons of rock.

 W.R.
 Grace also shipped one ton of its contaminated vermiculite from Libby, Montana, to a processing plant in Morrisville, Vermont.
-These processing plants “popped” or exfoliated the vermiculite to make attic insulation and other products.
-Those who worked at the plant were at serious risk of exposure, and even people who lived in the surrounding neighborhoods could have been exposed to levels higher than national standards.
+These plants “popped” or exfoliated the vermiculite to make attic insulation and other products.
+Those who worked at the plant were at serious risk of exposure.
+People who lived in the surrounding neighborhoods got exposed too.

-Another location within Vermont that may have provided an occupational source for exposure is the Vermont Yankee Power Plant in the city of Vernon.
+Another occupational source for exposure is the Vermont Yankee Power Plant in the city of Vernon.
 Power plants have a history of exposing employees to hazardous substances.
-Because the plant began operations in 1972, when asbestos use was prevalent in power plants, it was likely used to insulate pipes, generators, boilers and electrical components.
+The plant began operations in 1972.
+Asbestos use was prevalent in power plants.
+It was likely used to insulate pipes, generators, boilers and electrical components.
 Employees asked to repair these pieces of equipment were at an increased risk for exposure.

-In 2006, the Vermont Department of Environmental Conservation warned its residents of auto parts containing asbestos.
-The department cautioned that auto repair workers were most at risk, especially those who work with brake pads, clutches and other asbestos-containing friction products.
+In 2006, the Vermont Department of Environmental Conservation warned of asbestos auto parts.
+The department said auto repair workers were most at risk.
+Especially those who work with brake pads, clutches and other asbestos-containing friction products.
 They advised the use of water and special equipment to prevent fibers from being released into the work area.

 Paper mills and textile factories are also known for using asbestos products throughout their facilities.